zhlfree/learngit/readme.txt

-Git Ls a version control system.
+Git Is a distributed version control system.
-Git Ls free software.
+Git Is free software distributed under the GPL.